 Extra activities that you can enjoy anywhere on the island

 For any adventurous person and nature enthusiast, there are many fun activities to enjoy anywhere in New Caledonia.
 Diving and snorkeling are just some marine activities you can try and experience the true beauty of the crystal water.
 The best time for sightseeing is out of the peak season, which is normally December to January and then July to August.
 This is when the hotels will be crowded, so if you like peace and quiet, choose other months.
 You will have the chance to visit different reserves with exotic bird species, Kanak monument dedicated to France and their possession of the colonies.
 Forts and parks are also interesting and can complete your stay.
 Fun boat tours and spending time at the beach are an inevitable part of this trip as well.

-If you want a true island experience, and a vacation which offers both fun activities and calm places meant for enjoyment, New Caledonia is the perfect place.
+If you want a true island experience, and a vacation that offers both fun activities and calm places meant for enjoyment, New Caledonia is the perfect place.
 The combination of rich history, beautiful beaches and nature all around will refresh and relax you, which are reasons enough to try this destination for your next trip.